Author, Andrew Gibson

 Banks and money transfer specialists that are Authorised and Regulated by the Financial Conduct Authority (FCA) must adhere to the same rules regarding ‘segregation of client funds’.

-What it means in plain English is that Authorised firms must hold your client money in a safeguarded account.
+What it means in plain English is that Authorised firms must hold your client money in a safeguarded bank account.

 The reason that matters is it keeps client money completely separate from company money.